radio0but/LXD-Control-Center/README.md

 # LXD Control Center

 It is yet another simple UI for LXD with Django and Subprocess.
 Easily manage your Linux containers from any devices.
 Note that you need to have root acces and have LXD installed and initialized.
-All the command bellow have to be run as root user. sudo wont suffice in this case
+All the command bellow have to be run as root user.
+Use the command : _sudo su_ to impersonate the root user if you are using sudo on your system.